OpenCDSS/cdss-rest-services-examples/examples/javascript/README.md

 query is sent; If there are multiple pages, they will be subsequently queried, retrieved, and added to the graph and table to be displayed.

-**Missing Values** - By default, the State's Web Services only return non-missing value rows.
+**Missing Data** - By default, the State's Web Services only return non-missing value rows.
 For example, if there are 10 missing days for a query of daily data, there will be no empty rows in the returned data; March 9th data will be followed by March 20th data.
 Because of this, the consuming application such as the examples